nholloh/esphome-remote-action/README.md

       domain: "cover" # the type of component: [cover, light, switch, fan, select, button, number]
       component_name: "Livingroom Cover" # the name of the component to trigger
       action: "close" # the action to run.
 Available actions depend on the domain.
       variables: "" # additional variables for the action.
+Use URL-like key-value pairing (key=value&...).
 Pass "" if no variables are required.
 ```

 ## Detailed example: Running an action